sequana/nanomerge/README.rst

     sequana_nanomerge --input-directory DATAPATH --samplesheet samplesheet.csv
         --summary summary.txt --input-pattern '*fastq.gz'

-The --summary is optional and takes as input the output of albacore demultiplexing. usually a file called sequencing_summary.txt
+The --summary is optional and takes as input the output of albacore/guppy demultiplexing. usually a file called sequencing_summary.txt

-Note that the different between the two is the extra `*/` before the `*.fastq.gz` pattern since barcoded files are in individual subdirectories..
+Note that the different between the two is the extra `*/` before the `*.fastq.gz` pattern since barcoded files are in individual subdirectories.

 In both bases, the command creates a directory with the pipeline and configuration file.
 You will then need to execute the pipeline::